 “1.1.1.2 These regulations do not apply to the transport of:

-Dangerous goods that are required for the propulsion of the means of transport, or the operation of its specialized equipment during transport (e.g. refrigeration units, electric energy storage and production systems), or that are required in accordance with the operating regulations (e.g. fire extinguishers),that are ;”
+Dangerous goods not being part of a consignment that are required for:

+- the propulsion of the means of transport, or

+- the operation of its specialized equipment during transport (e.g. refrigeration units, electric energy storage and production systems), or

+- that are required in accordance with the operating regulations (e.g. fire extinguishers), or

+- that are contained in a device not being part of a consignment used or intended for use during transport (e.g. a laptop computer, or container or packaging tracking devices) for the purpose of operating that device;”

 Regarding proposal 2